graphql/graphql-spec/spec/Section 3 -- Type System.md

 Tagged type extensions have the potential to be invalid if incorrectly defined.

 1. The named type must already be defined and must be a Tagged type.
-2. The fields of a Tagged type extension must have unique names; no two fields may share the same name.
+2. The members of a Tagged type extension must have unique names; no two members may share the same name.
+3. The members of a Tagged type extension must not have names beginning with {"__"}.
-3. Any fields of a Tagged type extension must not be already defined on the original Tagged type.
+4. Any members of a Tagged type extension must not be already defined on the original Tagged type.
-4. Any non-repeatable directives provided must not already apply to the original Tagged type.
+5. Any non-repeatable directives provided must not already apply to the original Tagged type.